thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 no neighbor 1.1.1.5 next-hop-self
 ```

-With the incomplete iBGP config on R1 - I expected R5 to fail at sending some traffic bound for R3 AS 65002 -- but instead our edge routers provide 2 paths out of the enterprise network -- so R5 is still able to get packets to R3 with iBGP's control plane help.
+With the incomplete iBGP configuration on R1, I expected R5 to fail when forwarding traffic to R3 (AS 65002).
+However, the edge routers provide multiple exit paths from the enterprise network, allowing R5 to still reach R3 with assistance from the iBGP control plane.

 With R1's missing `next-hop-self` command for neighbor R5, this is what we see:

 <img src="images/r5-alternate-hop.jpg" width="650">

-As you can see in traceroute below - something really cool happened.
-After losing R1 was a next hop - R5 failed over into an ECMP (Equal Cost Load Balancing) situation because there are 2 internal paths to get outside via R2.
-R5 can still get to R3 AS 65002 by traversing through R4 AS 65003 and over the simulated 'inet transit'.
-I didn't foresee this.
+As shown in the traceroute below, an interesting behavior occurs.
+After R1 is no longer a valid next hop, R5 transitions to ECMP, leveraging two equal-cost internal paths via R2.
+This allows R5 to maintain reachability to R3 (AS 65002) by traversing R4 (AS 65003) and the simulated internet transit—an outcome I did not anticipate.

 ![Alternate](images/ecmp-failover.jpg)